Student Life

 • Basketball Classic

-First through Eighth Grades.
+Kindergarten through Eighth Grades.
 This all-inclusive tournament draws families and alumni fans to the Playdium around February and March each year.
 First through Third graders participate in a Free Throw Contest.
 The Classic is designed to promote school spirit and give all students a chance to participate in competitive sports.
 Students receive free T-shirts sporting their Catholic college team name to wear during competitions and school rallies.
 Parents are informed of the Basketball Classic schedule so they can attend the various events.

 • Battle of the Books